New COVID-19 subvariant is spreading in UK: What we know - NewsBreak

 The subvariant, known as AY.4.2, is not yet a variant of concern (VOC) or even a variant of interest (VOI), though officials confirmed that cases appeared to be on an “increasing” trajectory in an Oct.
 15 report .

 “A Delta sublineage newly designated as AY.4.2 is noted to be expanding in England,” the UK Health Security Agency wrote in its report.
-“It is now a signal in monitoring and assessment has commenced.”The Latest: Brazil surpasses 100,000 deaths from COVID-19
+“It is now a signal in monitoring and assessment has commenced.”White House releases plans to vaccinate 28 million 5 to 11-year-olds

 Researchers have determined that AY.4.2 contains two spike mutations — A222V and Y145H — that have already been observed in other variants.
 Neither of those mutations, however, had been observed in any variant deemed to be a VOC, or variant of concern.